Complex Identification (outlines)

 There are two levels of cache.
 The cache incorporated into the main system processor is known as Level 1 (L1) cache.
 The 486 incorporates a single 8 KB cache (Overdrive chips can have 16 KB).
 Pentium CPUs have two 8 KB caches, one for instructions and one for data.
 These caches act as temporary storage places for instructions and data obtained from slower, main memory.
 When a system uses data, it will be likely to use it again, and getting it from an on-chip cache is much faster than getting it from main memory.

-The second level of cache, called second-level cache or Level 2 cache, provides additional high speed memory to the Level 1 cache.
+The external cache is called Level 2 (L2) cache and it provides additional high speed memory to the Level 1 cache.
 This additional cache memory works together with the cache memory native to the main processor (L1).
 If the processor cannot find what it needs in the processor cache (a first-level cache miss), it then looks in the additional cache memory.
 If it finds the code or data there (a second-level cache hit), the processor will use it, and continue.
 If the data is in neither of the caches, an access to planar memory must occur.
 (G, H, and L complexes do NOT have L2 cache, nor do they have a cache socket).